-We’ve been to courthouses throughout Bastrop County.
-We are familiar with the judges there, and with many of the family law attorneys nearby.
+We are familiar with the judges and with many of the family law attorneys in Bastrop County.
 In some cases that may mean we have a good relationship with the people involved , and in other cases we simply know the “other side.”
 Either may benefit your case in ways subtle or significant.

 Filing for a divorce in Bastrop County: quick but important facts